 Now Jesus had spoken of his death, but they thought he was speaking of literal sleep.
 And then Jesus therefore said to them plainly, "Lazarus is dead."
 He didn't want to use that word, as indicated earlier when He said his sickness is not unto death, but He finally had to use it to make it clear to them that this man was dead, not in a permanent sense, but he was dead.

 Easy for the optimist to be loyal.
 Easy for the optimist to be loyal.
 Why?
 Because an optimist always expects the best.
-Much harder for a pessimist to be loyal cause he always expects the worst.
-This is heroic pessimism, this is real courage.
+Much harder for a pessimist to be loyal because he always expects the worst.
+This is heroic pessimism.
+This is real courage.
 He was a man of courage.

 Why didn't Jesus just let him die with Him?
 But He didn't and Thomas felt alone, betrayed, rejected, forsaken.
 It was over.
 The one he so deeply loved and trusted and wished to die with had left him, torn his heart out, just torn his heart out.
 And he really didn't want to socialize.
 Can you identify with that?
 A broken heart, shattered, devastated, crushed, he just wanted to be alone.
 He just couldn't take the banter.
 He just didn't want to be in a crowd.

 You know, in a sense, the other disciples, they didn't believe in the resurrection either till Jesus showed up, right?
 Remember on the road to Emmaus they were walking along and two of the disciples, they were miserable because Jesus had been killed and there was Jesus who appeared to them and finally identified Himself as alive.
 And then when He shows up in the upper room where the disciples are gathered, then they believed.
 But up until that point they didn't believe either.
 But what you see with Thomas, whatever may have been the sorrow of the other eleven, the sorrow of the other ten now, Judas is gone, whatever might have been the sorrow of the other ten, the sorrow of Thomas was greater.